isaacadams/hat/README.md

 $ hat --help
 hat runs HTTP tests based on a toml configuration file.

-The configured tests can check response status, heeaders, and body using binary operations such as ==, >, <, !=, etc.
+The configured tests can check response status, headers, and body using binary operations such as ==, >, <, !=, etc.

 If one or more tests fail, hat will return a failed exit code.